irods/irods_docs/manual/configuration.md

 # Configuration Files

 The following configuration files control nearly all aspects of how an iRODS deployment functions.
-All JSON files validate against the configuration schema defined at [https://schemas.irods.org/configuration](https://schemas.irods.org/configuration).
+All JSON files validate against the  [configuration schemas in each installation](https://github.com/irods/irods/tree/master/configuration_schemas).

 ## ~/.odbc.ini